littletoyrobots/EUCMonitoringRedux/Installation.md

 You know your environment better than anyone else.

 Telegraf has an impressive list of [input plugins](https://github.com/influxdata/telegraf/tree/master/plugins/inputs) to collect data.
 You can easily collect whatever data your application exposes and then create a Grafana dashboard for it.
 For example, you could use [win_perf_counters](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/win_perf_counters) and Win10-1809+ / Server 2019's new [User Input Delay Counters](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/rds-rdsh-performance-counters) to monitor specific applications that you care about, if you wanted to install the telegraf agent on your workers.

+### Create a playlist

+You can use playlists to cycle dashboards on TVs without user control.
+[Learn More](https://grafana.com/docs/reference/playlist/)

 ### Browse the Grafana Dashboards